tirthasheshpatel/tirthasheshpatel.github.io/_posts/2020-3-18-a-review-of-gaussian-processes.md

 ---
 type: post
 title: A review of Gaussian Processes
-category: [Machine Learning, GSoC 2020]
+subtitle: A theoritical introduction to Gaussian Processes and implementation from scratch using python!
-tags: [gsoc, machine learning]
+tags: [Machine Learning, GSoC 2020]
 ---

 ### Abstract